-Blind brand loyalty can be costly, though.
-More often than you might imagine, the only meaningful difference between a national brand product and its generic version is the price.
+Loyalty usually is a great quality, but it can be costly when you shop.
+Sticking to just one brand rarely makes sense when the only meaningful difference between a national brand product and its generic version is the price.

 Taraskyuk Igor / Shutterstock.com

-Choose store brands and save money — that’s if you must buy bottled water.
-For serious savings, forget bottled water entirely and drink tap water — the quintessential generic.
+If you must buy bottled water, choose store brands and save money.
+However, if you want to rack up serious savings, forget bottled water entirely and drink tap water — the quintessential generic.
 If you’re still unsure, get a good filter and run your tap water through it.

 Even generic bottled water is a lot more expensive and not necessarily any safer than tap water.
 An estimated one-quarter or more of bottled water comes from a tap, according to the National Resources Defense Council.
 The nonprofit adds: